-” When you’re continually confused by their presence, it’s time to adjust to their absence. ”
+” When you’re continually confused by their presence, it’s time to adjust your life to their absence. ”

-Stages of a relationship with a narcissist, the beginning, middle and the end, can you relate?
-Some of you may miss a few, some of you may add a few.
-All though relationships with a narcissist are all similar they’ve not all exactly the same, the narcissist is an individual, and their levels of manipulation and abuse are different between each one.
+Stages of a relationship with a narcissist, the beginning, middle and the end, can you relate to?
+Some of you may miss a few, and some of you may add a few.
+Although relationships with a narcissist are all similar they’ve not all exactly the same, the narcissist is an individual, and their levels of manipulation and abuse are different between each one.
 The same for us, the period we are in the relationship differs, as the number of times we take them back, the recovery period also depends on the individual.
-Just keep working on you; you will get there.
+Just keep working on yourself; you will get there.

 Stage one.
 You get into a relationship with an amazing person believing you’ve met the one.
 They are perfect in every way, with dating you are now done.